-- Dialysis may be required in acute renal failure
+- Dialysis may be required in acute kidney injury.

 Management of chronic haemolysis or stable disease

-- Avoidance of precipitating drugs, broad beans (usually favism occurs in the Mediterranean variety of the disease)
+- Avoidance of precipitating drugs, and broad beans (usually favism occurs in the Mediterranean variety of the disease).

 Complications and prognosis

 Most people with G6PD deficiency have a normal life expectancy despite a predisposition to neonatal jaundice and sensitivity to certain drugs.
-There may be a hidden risk for kernicterus if neonatal jaundice is not energetically treated.
-However, G6PD activity is higher in premature infants born between 29 and 32 weeks' gestation than in term neonates.
+If neonatal jaundice is not energetically treated, there may be a hidden risk for kernicterus.
+However, G6PD activity is higher in premature infants born between 29 and 32 weeks of gestation than in term neonates.
 Even if G6PD deficiency is anticipated, prophylactic oral phenobarbital given to the baby after delivery does not decrease the need for phototherapy or exchange transfusions in G6PD-deficient neonates.
 Sn-mesoporphyrin (SnMP) is a potent inhibitor of bilirubin production that is effective in moderating neonatal hyperbilirubinaemia caused by ABO incompatibility, immaturity, and unspecified mechanisms and may also help in G6PD deficiency.
-A paper from Sardinia suggested that, as G6PD activity was present in the lens of the eye, men with the condition were less susceptible to cataracts.
-However a few years later, another paper, also from Sardinia, did not find this association.
+There is no definite association between G6PD deficiency and susceptibility to cataracts.

 Further reading & references